Barracuda10/NetDisconnector/README.md

 2 Choose this to switch method to disable adapter
-The default method is release IP address
-And its better to use, more faster to disconnect
+The default method is set to release IP address, its better to use, more faster to disconnect
-This is a backup method if the default method not work
+This method under is a backup method if the default method not work

 ![img](https://raw.githubusercontent.com/Barracuda10/others/master/NetDisconnector/netdisconnector_method.png)